urnathan/libcody/README.md

 ### Packet

 ## Helpers

+# Future Directions

+* Current Directory syncing?
+There is no mechanism to check the builder and the compiler have the same working directory.
+Perhaps that should be addressed.

+* Include path canonization and/or header file lookup

+* Generated header file lookup/construction

+* Link-time compilations

 <a name="1">1</a>: or a small town in Wyoming <a name="2">2</a>: this
 describes one common implementation technique.
 The std itself doesn't